spynix/sui/README.md

 ##License

-This code is released under the 2-clause ("simplified") BSD license.
+This code is currently under the 2-clause ("simplified") BSD license.
 The full license can be viewed at ./LICENSE.

-## Other

-I had written other UI code in the past that utilized globals under a namespace.
-This is the rewrite of that to conform to this library's ideology, however in the future I may clean up and provide the old form as well.
-Having global access to your framework can reduce hassle, and I can envision cases where you'd just want to make it do what you want it to do without a lot of drama.
+If this library ever approaches awesome, I might consider modifying the license.
+If I do, it will probably end up something like "free for non-commercial."